VeryGoodOpenSource/very_good_cli/site/docs/commands/check_licenses.md

 ## Supported licenses 💳

 The license detection is processed by [Dart's package analyzer](https://pub.dev/packages/pana), which reports commonly found licenses (SPDX licenses).
-Hence, when specifying a license within arguments it must strictly match with the SPDX license name.
 The list of accepted licenses can be seen in the [SPDX GitHub repository](https://github.com/spdx/license-list-data/tree/main/text) or in the [SPDX License enumeration](https://github.com/VeryGoodOpenSource/very_good_cli/blob/main/lib/src/pub_license/spdx_license.gen.dart).
+Therefore, when specifying a license within arguments it must strictly match with the SPDX license name.

 If a license file is incorrectly formatted or is not a commonly found license, then it might be reported as `unknown`.
 If the former is true, we suggest notifying the package maintainer about the issue.